Berkeley-CS61B/website-fa23/materials/lab/lab12/index.md

 which contains logic for rotating and moving the pieces.
 You won't be writing anything in either files directly, but these classes are used in `Tetris.java`.
 We'll also be working with a library, `StdDraw`, to help implement some features, such as user input.
-You may find this library very useful for Project 3.
+You will find this library very useful for Project 3.

 While we want to have a working game of `Tetris.java`, we should break it down into smaller steps instead of tackling it all at once.
 The game can be loosely broken down